The Kurt Kinetic Roll and Roll Smart Control

 - Patented frame mimics real-road movement

-The Kinetic Rock and Rock Smart Control manual can be found here – and to be fair, other companies, might do well to have a look at it, is a VERY clear and easy to follow manual!
+The Kinetic Rock and Rock Smart Control manual can be found here – and to be fair, other companies, might do well to have a look at it, is

 Using Kinetic Rock and Roll Smart Control